stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 `(symbol () (response (string-ascii 32) uint))`

-Return a symbol that allows for a shorter representation of your token.
+Return a symbol that allows for a shorter representation of a token.
 This is sometimes referred to as a "ticker".
-Examples: "STX", "COOL", etc. Typically, your token could be referred to as $SYMBOL when referencing it in writing.
+Examples: "STX", "COOL", etc. Typically, a token could be referred to as $SYMBOL when referencing it in writing.

 This method should be defined as read-only, i.e. `define-read-only`.